sushmitafordata/Excel-Sales-Analytics/README.md

 # Excel-Sales-Analytics for AtliQ Hardware
 AtliQ Hardware is a leading supplier of computer hardware and peripherals, catering to a diverse range of clients across India, including surge stores, Nomad stores, and more.
 With a strong presence in both the United States and India, AtliQ Hardware operates as a multinational entity, offering its services to businesses worldwide.

-Using the data of the company reports for Sales and Finanace department has been created to make more data-informed decisions for business growth and strategy making.
+Using the data of the company, reports for Sales and Finanace department has been created to make more data-informed decisions for business growth and strategy making.
 ## Sales Report :